China’s DJI drones flying high among U.S. companies

 "Those limitations effectively rule out larger UAVs, which are not going to be cost-effective with that sort of restriction," said Philip Finnegan, the Teal Group’s director of corporate analysis.
 "It’s really going to drive things toward the low end of the market."

-The Teal Group expects the U.S. market for commercial drones to reach $5.4 billion (3.62 billion pounds) in sales by 2023.
+The Teal Group expects the U.S. market for commercial drones to reach $5.4 billion in sales by 2023.

 Founded in 2006 by Chinese entrepreneur Frank Wang, DJI generated nearly $500 million in revenue in 2014, up from $130 million in the prior year.